Aircraft Mechanic Schools in Indiana

 Licensure & Certification Requirements

 Once a candidate passes either the Airframe or the Powerplant examination, they may consider themselves a full-blown aircraft mechanic in Indiana licensed by the FAA.
-Since the FAA certifies professionals nationally, candidates don’t have to worry about state or local registration and license.
+Since the FAA certifies professionals nationally, candidates don’t have to worry about state or local registration and licensing.

 An additional credential to consider for aircraft mechanics in Indiana is the Inspection Authorization certification.
 This is an advanced-level credential that aircraft mechanics need to establish their repair stations and work on high-level repair projects.